-In our over 30 years of practice, we have represented people injured in almost every kind of accident.
+In our over 30 years of practice, we have represented people in almost every kind of situation.

-The website has research tools for trial lawyers.
+The website has research tools for lawyers, free of charge.

 We set up our mobile office at 125th St. and Adam Clayton Powell Blvd. in Harlem.
 We set up on the street, and answer questions from people who know us as the "Street Lawyers".
 We answer questions from about 100 people every day, concerning their housing, welfare benefits, criminal cases, inheritance rights, landlord neglect, and every other kind of imaginable problem.

 We enjoy being able to solve problems.
 We like to see if they can "stump the lawyer" by presenting a problem that we cannot solve through our network of lawyers.
 At a minimum, we try to send them off with something positive in their mind to focus on.

 We also participate as speakers in frequent symposiums in Harlem on various legal and political issues.
 We are very involved in the political and social environment of Harlem, which is to us the capital of the black American.
 Often, we are the only white people on a panel and in a room.

 The City of New York had a 106 year old water main on Jerome Ave. and 177th Street that was tagged as having expired its useful life expectancy and should have been removed, or at a minimum should have been inspected and tested.
 It was neglected, though, and on August 27, 2011, it burst.

 When the water main broke, the water flooded the streets and the retail businesses on the street.
 Stores had all their merchandise ruined, and their businesses were shut down.

 Very few of the stores in the neighborhood ended up being covered by insurance, despite the fact that most of them had some type of insurance.